bfxdev/Arduino/VSCode/README.md

 If it was Too Long and you Didn't Read, this is the final version of the `c_cpp_properties.json` file!

-At this point, we assume that the Default IntelliSense engine is configured, the path to the Arduino IDE is set in the user preferences, the board is setup for compilation and the sketch is initialized (i.e. `arduino.json` exists).
+At this point, we assume that the Default IntelliSense engine is configured, the path to the Arduino IDE is set in the user preferences, the board is set up for compilation and the sketch is initialized (i.e. `arduino.json` exists).

 Copy the file below for Windows into your `.vscode` folder as `c_cpp_properties.json` (or replace its content if the file already exists).
 Adapt the values of `PACKAGES_PATH` and `SKETCHBOOK_PATH` to other locations if necessary.

-In particular, if you are using the Gamebuino-prepared portable version of the Arduino IDE, use: `"PACKAGES_PATH": "${config:arduino.path}/portable/packages"` and `"SKETCHBOOK_PATH": "${config:arduino.path}/portable/sketchbook"`.
+In particular, if you are using the Gamebuino-prepared portable version of the Arduino IDE, use:

+- `"PACKAGES_PATH": "${config:arduino.path}/portable/packages",`
+- `"SKETCHBOOK_PATH": "${config:arduino.path}/portable/sketchbook"`

+On macOS, use:

+- `"PACKAGES_PATH": "${env:HOME}/Library/Arduino15/packages",`
+- `"SKETCHBOOK_PATH": "${env:HOME}/Arduino"`

 ```json
 {